samuelkerstell/portfolio-project-1/README.md

 * ### Music Gallery
   * Users can discover new and exciting music form up-and-coming artists.
-  * This is valuable for artist looking for a new ways to showcase their work.
+  * This is valuable for artist looking for new ways to showcase their work.
   * This is valuable for visitors searching for new music.

 ![Screenshot of the Music Gallery](readme-doc/music-gallery.jpg)